 When travelling abroad with Saxenda we advise the following:

 As with all medicines, taking Saxenda may cause some side effects.
-Although usually mild and likely to lessen or disappear within two weeks of starting treatment, some can be more severe and could require stopping treatment.
+These are usually mild and likely to lessen or disappear within two weeks of starting treatment.

 Page last reviewed by: Dr. Christina Hennessey 20/04/2022